- VSAM structures

 - VSAM RLS, DFSMStvs

 VSAM striping can be used to improve the performance of datasets that cannot cope with the IO rate from a single volume.
 Striping means that each control interval in the file is written to another disk, so the dataset is spread evenly over several volumes.
 True striping is considered to improve sequential performance.
 RAID disks stripe datasets over physical volumes at hardware level, but this still appears as one logical volume to z/OS, and z/Os used to schedule one IO at a time to it.
-PAV aliases fixed that problem as they permit multiple concurrent IOs to one logical volume, so maybe striping is not as useful as it was.
-Be aware that if you use PAV, VSAM striping may not improve performance, and when a striped dataset runs out of space, it is much more difficult to fix.
+PAV aliases fixed that problem as they permit multiple concurrent IOs to one logical volume, but z/OS will still normally schedule single IOs to a single dataset.
+Striping can fix this, but when a striped dataset runs out of space, it is much more difficult to fix.
 However, if you want striping, this is how you do it.

 Striping will only work for VSAM files that are allocated in Extended Format.
 To do this, the dataset must be SMS managed and be allocated with a dataclass that has a 'Data Set Name Type' of 'EXT'.
 Striping is not supported for Alternate Indexes or VSAM files